What is Ethereum and how does it work?

 In contrast, Ethereum – and most other popular cryptocurrencies – are backed by nothing at all.
 The only thing holding up the price is the optimism of other investors, all of whom think they’ll be able to sell the cryptocoin for more money later to someone else – what’s called the “greater fool theory” of investing.
 Speculation is the only thing driving Ethereum and other cryptos higher.

-For this reason, among others, investing legend Warren Buffett won’t touch cryptocurrency and have even gone on record to call it “rat poison squared.”
+For this reason, among others, investing legend Warren Buffett won’t touch cryptocurrency and has even gone on record to call it “rat poison squared.”
 Buffett’s approach is a good cue about the enduring value available in cryptocurrencies.

 Should you buy or mine Ethereum?